 But if the sickness becomes severe then you will need to get checked out by your Midwife or Doctor, just to rule out that you are not suffering Hyperemesis gravidarum.

-This is an uncommon condition which occurs in less that 1% of pregnancies, but can result in dehydration and malnutrition due to the excessive vomiting, and medical intervention may be necessary to replace lost fluids.
+This is an uncommon condition that occurs in less than 1% of pregnancies but can result in dehydration and malnutrition due to excessive vomiting, and medical intervention may be necessary to replace lost fluids.

 Here are some tips that can help you minimise the effects of morning sickness:-

 - Eat small, but frequent meals throughout the day – having an empty stomach can make the symptoms worse.

 - Eat a high protein meal or snack before bed, protein takes the longest to digest so you won’t wake up in the morning so empty.

 - Cut a lemon, place the wedges in a plastic bag and inhale the lemon scent as needed to help reduce nausea.

 - Try drinking ginger ale or ginger tea.